AFC Wild Card: The Oakland Raiders Are Not Dead Yet

 Now, Oakland will have to find that edge behind rookie quarterback Cook, All-Pro defender Khalil Mack, head coach Jack Del Rio, Irvin, and whoever else wants to shock the world with a win in Houston.

 The Raiders have come too far to just be happy with a ticket to the playoff show.
-They can not rest on a playoff berth after Del Rio helped this team leave its’ losing culture in the dark ages.
+They can not rest on a playoff berth after Del Rio helped this team leave its losing culture in the dark ages.
 This team is built with competitors at every position, so it is time to prove that with a win in Houston.

 The Silver and Black have all offseason to talk about what could’ve happened if Carr never broke his fibula.
 This is not the week for excuses, hindsight or eulogies.